evanisnor/durationjs/README.md

 5. Open a web browser (or a few) to the URL printed in your console.
 Probably http://localhost:9876

-6. Watch as Testacular evaluates the tests in the /test directory that have file names matching '*.test.js'.
+6. Watch as Karma evaluates the tests in the /test directory that have file names matching '*.test.js'.
 This evaulation will execute automatically the next time you save your file modifications.